 Despite this, hermaphroditism is common in invertebrate species.
 For example, if a clownfish is born a male, it can change sex irreversibly to become a school’s dominant female.
 Oysters and shellfish, closer relatives to the hermit crab, do the same thing.

 All the same, hermit crabs aren’t believed to change sex.
 However, the Journal of the Marine Biological Association of the UK confirms they can be intersex.
 These hermit crabs live as males after molting; the gonopores close, and the hermit crab mates as a male.

 Can Male and Female Hermit Crabs Live Together?

-This becomes increasingly apparent in the wild during the mating season because males will ignore each other while actively seeking out females.
+This becomes increasingly apparent in the wild during the mating season because males ignore each other while actively seeking out females.

 Hermit crabs can’t be spayed or neutered, which is usually a problem.
 In reality, captive hermit crabs rarely mate because it takes a certain environment and a skilled person to get this to happen.

 Females must be willing to mate with an eligible male.
-As per the Journal of Crustacean Biology, males can’t force mating with disinterested females.
+According to the Journal of Crustacean Biology, males can’t force mating with disinterested females.
 Larger hermit crabs have no biological advantage in reproduction, but larger ones usually emerge as the victor.

 There’s no harm in pairing mixed sexes.
 Despite their name, hermit crabs are a social species, so they like to live in colonies of up to 100.
 Denying this opportunity on the grounds of gender leads to loneliness.